Machine Creation for Nutanix AHV (Acropolis)

 - VM operations:

 Allow Certificate Errors - Lets you use SSL encryption for the API connection traffic between the App Layering Connector and Nutanix AHV.
-This field is unchecked by default.
+This field is cleared by default.

 Virtual Machine Template (recommended) - Virtual Machine Template that can be used to clone a VM with the hardware settings for machine creation, including memory, CPUs, and video settings.
 You can specify the host, datastore, and network for configuring the resulting VMs.
 Since there is no concept of a “template” in Nutanix, these “templates” are actual VMs.
 The OS version used by the selected “template” must match the OS version that you are using for publishing layered images.
 The template must not have any disks attached, and must have at least one network card attached.
 If it does not, you see an error when trying to validate or save the configuration.

 Storage Container - Lets you select the storage container for the images (virtual disks, VHDs) that are uploaded and the resulting virtual disks that are created from those images.
 When creating App Layers and OS layer versions, we are required to mount the storage container as an NFS mount point.
 The selected storage container MUST have the appliance included in an allow list of clients that are allowed to mount the storage container via NFS.
 The allow list configuration must be done through the Nutanix product (either their web console or through their CLI tools).
 If the appliance is not properly allow-listed for the selected storage container, then the validation phase fails, and the error is indicated with the storage container selection.

 Nutanix does not provide a mechanism for organizing virtual machines.
 Because of this, it may be difficult to find the virtual machines created by your App Layering appliance when the total number of virtual machines is large.
 To help you find these VMs, the following naming conventions are used:

 Packaging Machines (virtual machines created during the process of creating an App Layer or OS Version)

-- The virtual machine name will start with the layer name that is being created/modified
+- The virtual machine name starts with the layer name that is being created/modified